 • Village and Neighbourhood Shops - outside the hierarchy of Town and Local Centres, these serve their immediate locality.
-These are identified at Barlaston, Eccleshall, Gnosall, Great and Little Haywood, Hixon, Tittensor, Weston, Woodseaves, Yarnfield, Stafford Neighbourhood a. maintain and improve the quality and diversity of retail provision;

-Centres at Baswich, Holmcroft, Parkside, Rising Brook, Wildwood and Weston Road, and Stone Local Centre at Walton.
-Such facilities will also be supported at Strategic Development Locations to meet local needs.
-(MM59)
+These are identified at Barlaston, Eccleshall, Gnosall, Great and Little Haywood, Hixon, Tittensor, Weston, Woodseaves, Yarnfield, Stafford Neighbourhood Centres at Baswich, Holmcroft, Parkside, Rising Brook, Wildwood and Weston Road, and Stone Local Centre at Walton.